akrin-0/max-flow-algorithm/README.md

-# Algorithm of Ford Fulkerson
+# Algorithm of Maximum Flow
 This project implements Ford Fulkerson's algorithm to achieve the maximum flow in a graph with a given source and a destination.